zajacn/metagenomics_course_FGCZ/README.md

 You can find the tutorial here: https://fgcz-shiny.uzh.ch/Metagenome_Atlas_Part_1/

-## Day 3: Metagenomics and Metatranscriptomics

-Again busy day ahead of us.
-But don't worry, last day!
-Today we first follow the tutorial on Metagenome Atlas but the second one this time.
-You don't need to log into the cluster like you did before.
-Everything is R based.

 ### Metagenome Atlas Tutorial 2

 You will find all information within the tutorial on how to do it.
 You can find the precise instructions and the tutorial here: https://fgcz-shiny.uzh.ch/Metagenome_Atlas_Part_2/

 REMEMBER THAT IF YOU WOULD LIKE TO GO BACK TO ANY OF THE TUTORIALS YOU CAN FIND ALL OF THE INFORMATION HERE (it is a bit different than what we have done): https://github.com/metagenome-atlas/Tutorial

+## Day 3: Metagenomics and Metatranscriptomics

+Again busy day ahead of us.
+But don't worry, last day!

 Now that we have explored assembly-based metagenomics, lets explore assembly-free metagenomics and metatranscriptomics.
 A tool that we will use for assembly-free metagenomics is Kraken2.
 We will look at the theory behind Kraken and do a tutorial.
 We will produce an html report using Krona.
 Afterwards we will turn to Metatranscriptomics (see more info below).